llnl/axom/src/axom/bump/docs/sphinx/bump_views.rst

 Views
 ******

-The MIR component provides lightweight, device-compatible, view classes that add a C++ interface for Blueprint data.
+The BUMP component provides lightweight, device-compatible, view classes that add a C++ interface for Blueprint data.
 Blueprint data defines several object protocols represented with arrays of various data types.
 Views can simplify the process of writing algorithms to support Blueprint data.
 Views do not own their data so they can be easily copied, making them suitable for use in device